JoyeBright/DeepSentiPers/README.md

 ## Dataset

-The dataset used in this project was collected from *[SentiPers](https://arxiv.org/abs/1801.07737)* corpus.
+The dataset is used in this project was collected from *[SentiPers](https://arxiv.org/abs/1801.07737)* corpus.
 It contains 7419 Persian sentences and their relative polarity.
 The original and augmented dataset files are accessible in the "*Dataset*" folder.

 ## Authors